Discover

 Culture

-Framed by hills and mountains and with skyscrapers on either side of Victoria Harbour, the Hong Kong skyline is a spectacular sight, with more than 1,500 buildings taller than 100 metres.
-Hong Kong's skyscrapers are strikingly illuminated at 8pm nightly for the Symphony of Lights, the world's largest permanent light and sound show, when more than 40 buildings including the HSBC Tower, Bank of China and ifc Tower on Hong Kong Island and the International Commerce Centre (ICC) in Kowloon are lit up in shade
+Framed by hills and mountains and with skyscrapers on either side of Victoria Harbour, the Hong Kong skyline is a spectacular sight, boasting over 1,500 buildings taller than 100 metres.
+Each night at 8pm, the skyline of Hong Kong transforms into a dazzling spectacle of Symphony of Lights — the world's largest permanent light and sound show.
+More than 40 buildings, such as the HSBC Tower, Bank of China and ifc Tower on Hong Kong Island and the International Commerce Centre (ICC) in Kowloon, are lit up in

 Cultural Activities